johnbeve/PHI-696/Project-2/README.md

 ```

 7. There is a delightfully helpful subreddit called "ELI5" which stands for something like "explain it like I'm 5" where users post conceptually challenging questions and other users attempt to provide explanations in simple, jargon-free, terms that presumably a 5 year-old could understand.
 Using this as a model, explain the _finite model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.
+- I got help here from https://vimeo.com/65392670
+- Sets in logic are a little bit like special clubs.
+These special clubs in logic are made up of true statements called _axioms_.
+Sometimes, us logicians (logical people) want to test if something new is a part of a club or not.
+If we can do it, we say the logic is _decideable_.

 8. Following up on the preceding , explain the _tree model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.